“5-room B&B near the Costa Verde in Asturias, where the focus is on relaxation, well-being and the glorious surrounding countryside”

 - Morelia’s fantastic de-stressing massages

 - An excellent breakfast, and great restaurants nearby for both high-end dining and tapas

-- The personal service from Morelia will make your holiday
+- The personal and welcoming service from Morelia will make your holiday

 - There are only 5 rooms so it might be too personal for some, and they are all doubles, which is a shame as we think Casa La Calma would be great for friends